Roopesht/common_as/README.md

-# common_as
+This module contains the common files used by Arthasangraha projects.
-Common files used in Arthasangraha.
-This can be used by anyone to deal with dates, times, ta-lib, while building derivative trading system
+This can be re-used by anybody who want to build a backend who develops a project using the TALib, date utilities and so on.